Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Introduction

 Throughout history, several cultures, philosophers, and scientists have written about the phenomenon in which an initially hot system cools down faster than an initially colder one.
 Some of the historical figures who noticed and described this effect include Aristotle~\cite{lee1952meteorologica}, Francis Bacon~\cite{bacon1878novum}, and René Descartes~\cite{descartes1996discourse}.
 The first systematic studies of the phenomenon were conducted by Mpemba, Osborne, and Kell~\cite{mpemba1969cool,kell1969freezing}, and the effect has since been referred to as the \textit{Mpemba effect}.

-Numerous studies have explored the Mpemba effect in different kinds of systems since Mpemba and Osborne’s initial work~\cite{chaddah2010overtaking,hu2018conformation,greaney2011mpemba}, although the existence of the effect as originally described by Mpemba remains a topic of debate in the literature~\cite{burridge2016questioning,bechhoefer2021fresh}.
+Numerous studies have explored the Mpemba effect in different types of systems since Mpemba and Osborne’s initial work~\cite{chaddah2010overtaking,hu2018conformation,greaney2011mpemba}, although the existence of the effect as originally described by Mpemba remains a topic of debate in the literature~\cite{burridge2016questioning,bechhoefer2021fresh}.

-Nevertheless, descriptions of quantum analogues of this classical effect are now well established.
-These Mpemba-like effects occur when an initially out-of-equilibrium state reaches equilibrium faster than a state closer to equilibrium.
+Nevertheless, descriptions of quantum analogs of this classical effect are now well established~\cite{chatterjee2023quantum,chatterjee2024multiple,bao2026initial,summer2026resource}.
+These Mpemba-like effects occur when an initial out-of-equilibrium state reaches equilibrium faster than a state closer to equilibrium.
 This phenomenon, known as the \textit{quantum Mpemba effect} (QME), has been observed in both closed and open quantum systems~\cite{ares2025quantum}.

-In the context of Markovian open quantum systems, recent works have shown that for systems governed by specific types of equations of motion, it is always possible to find a unitary transformation of an initial state that leads to a state with higher energy, which in turn exhibits an exponentially faster relaxation toward equilibrium—given an arbitrary initial state with coherences in the energy eigenbasis~\cite{moroder2024thermodynamics,carollo2021exponentially}.
+In the context of Markovian open quantum systems, recent work has shown that for systems governed by specific types of equations of motion, it is always possible to find a unitary transformation of an initial state that leads to a state with higher energy, which in turn exhibits an exponentially faster relaxation toward equilibrium given an arbitrary initial state with coherences in the energy eigenbasis~\cite{moroder2024thermodynamics,carollo2021exponentially}.

-Although mathematically rigorous frameworks for obtaining such states have been developed, the physical mechanisms underlying the QME in Markovian open quantum systems are still poorly understood~\cite{longhi2025quantum,longhi2025quantum2}.
+Although mathematically rigorous frameworks for obtaining such states have been developed, the physical mechanisms underlying QME in Markovian open quantum systems are still poorly understood~\cite{longhi2025quantum,longhi2025quantum2}.
 Here, we explore one possible mechanism and its consequences.
-Moreover, we study the previously explored method for obtaining states exhibiting the strong quantum Mpemba effect through the lens of quantum trajectories, aiming for a deeper understanding of the phenomenon in this context.
+Moreover, we study the previously explored method for obtaining states exhibiting the strong quantum Mpemba effect~\cite{moroder2024thermodynamics,summer2026resource} through the lens of quantum trajectories, aiming for a deeper understanding of the phenomenon in this context.

 The paper is organized as follows: Section~\ref{section2} reviews the mathematical description of the strong quantum Mpemba effect.
 Section~\ref{section3} presents one possible physical mechanism for the QME.
 Section~\ref{section4} discusses the strong quantum Mpemba effect through the lens of quantum trajectories.
 Section~\ref{section5} studies system--bath interactions with the help of a microscopic model based on Gaussian systems.